-This ancient stretch of road was named after Appius Claudius Caecus, the man who originally built the first section of it in 312 BC.
+This ancient stretch of road was named after Appius Claudius Caecus, the man who led the construction of the first section in 312 BC.

-Like most Roman roads, construction began just outside of the city and continued south to Brindisi.
+Like most Roman roads, construction was planned to start just outside of the city.

-As a result of their decision to begin at the city and build outward, the term “all roads lead to Rome” was eventually coined.
+As a result of this decision to begin at the city and build outward, the term “all roads lead to Rome” was eventually coined.

-Appian Way successfully aided the Romans during the Samnite Wars, giving them the edge necessary to keep their forces well supplied and capable of defeating their enemies.
+Appian Way successfully aided the Roman Empire during the Samnite Wars, giving it the edge necessary to keep its forces well-supplied and capable of defeating its enemies.

 Since then, the road has been used for several purposes that have become historically relevant.

-In 71 BC, thousands of ex-slaves led by Spartacus were crucified alongside Appian Way.
+In 71 BC, thousands of ex-slaves led by Spartacus were crucified along the Appian Way.

 Centuries later during WWII, Via Appia would again be used as a major strategic point used by the Allies to try and take Rome.